ohata-toast/Push/en/console-guide.md

 #### Differences between APNS (Production) and APNS_SANDBOX (Development)

 - Applications built with Production Provisioning Profile must use APNS (Production) while those built with Development Provisioning Profile must use APNS_SANDBOX (Development).
 Otherwise, push messages may not be properly received.
-- In most failure cases of message delivery, the APNS certificate registered at TOAST Cloud Push has a different provisioning profile for application buildup.
+- In most failure cases of message delivery, the APNS certificate registered at NHN Cloud Push has a different provisioning profile for application buildup.
    APNS(Production) = Production Provisioning Profile
    APNS_SANDBOX(Development) = Development Provisioning Profile
 - For more details, refer to the following: